mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 to handle mouse capture (when the mouse goes outside the window) but like `window` there is no `document` in a worker.

-Further the compare `document` to the element we pass into `OrbitControls` and expect them to not be equal.
+Further the code compares `document` to the element we pass into `OrbitControls` and expects them to not be equal.

 We can solve all of these with a few quick hacks.
 In our worker code we'll re-use our proxy for all 3 problems.